Previous Page Next Page

 Examples include the following:

-• A child dies in an automobile accident while riding in a vehicle with the foster parents.
+• A child dies in an automobile accident while riding in a vehicle permitted by the foster parents or approved caregiver.
 This applies regardless of whether the driver was a foster parent.

 • A medically fragile child dies while in foster care.
 However, if the child’s placement at the time of death was a hospital, see 4632.2 Death of a Child in DFPS Conservatorship in an Unlicensed Placement.